telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 There is a wide variety of SSH clients that you can use.
 Many of them are free!!

-But if you know which one to choose, we can recommend download Putty from www.putty.org and install it
+But if you know which one to choose, we are using Putty.
+Download it from www.putty.org and install it

 Open putty and write the Raspberry's IP in the Host Name box Select SSH like Connection type and Port 22